TristanYIKo/SpotifyRecommendationWebsite/README.md

 4. **Analysis**: Dashboard components process data for visualizations

-5. **Recommendations**: ML backend analyzes audio features and generates personalized suggestions1. **Login**: Click "Login with Spotify" on the homepage
+5. **Recommendations**: backend analyzes audio features and generates personalized suggestions1. **Login**: Click "Login with Spotify" on the homepage

 2. **Sync Data**: Click "Sync My Spotify" to fetch your top tracks

-### Recommendation Algorithm3. **Get Recommendations**: Click "Get Recommendations" to generate personalized suggestions

-4. **Explore**: Click on any recommendation to open it in Spotify